LiamJackson11/AutoCanvas/readme.md

 | **Ideal For** | Complex Science/Math | General Worksheets |

 ---
 *Disclaimer: This software is for research and personal organization.
-Use responsibly according to school policies.*
+Use responsibly according to school policies. make sure you open auto_bot and put your school url where you need too!*